 Gastric bypass keyhole bariatric surgery is considered the world’s leading method for effectively treating morbid obesity.

-In Gastric bypass surgery the stomach is made smaller by creating a new small pouch of 30-50 ml from the upper part of the stomach using surgical staples.
-The new pouch is connected directly to the middle portion of the small intestine, bypassing the rest of the stomach and the upper portion of the small intestine.
+In gastric bypass surgery the stomach is made smaller by creating a new small pouch of 30-50 ml from the upper part of the stomach using surgical staples.
+The new pouch is connected directly to the middle portion of small intestine, bypassing the rest of the stomach and the upper portion of the small intestine.

-Functions of the gastric bypass surgery are:
+Functions of gastric bypass surgery are:

 - Absorption of nourishment will be much slower, you will consume considerably fewer calories.

 The surgery is performed under general anaesthesia using laparoscopic/keyhole surgery method by making 5 small incisions and using specific instruments and a camera to guide the surgery.

 What To Expect After A Gastric Bypass Surgery

 Following the operation you will remain in the hospital for up to 3-4 days for a safe flight back home, if the surgeon doesn’t specify otherwise.